WebAssembly/spec/proposals/Exceptions.md

 ### The exception reference data type

-Data types are extended to have a new `except_ref` type, that refers to an exception.
+Data types are extended to have a new `exnref` type, that refers to an exception.
 The representation of an exception is left to the implementation.

 ### Try and catch blocks